Download PDF (483 KB)

 Financial services firms want to know whether Claude Cowork can take on application and document work without exposing client financial data.
-According to Statistics Canada, finance and insurance firms already use AI at 30.6%, so back-office staff are well into testing these tools.
+According to Statistics Canada (2026), 40.4% of finance and insurance businesses used AI in the 12 months to the second quarter of 2026, against 19.2% across all industries.
 The duty to protect client information stays with the firm.

-Mike Pearlstein, CISSP, MSc AI, founder of Fusion Computing, which has secured IT for Canadian financial services firms across Toronto, Hamilton, and Metro Vancouver since 2012.
+Mike Pearlstein, CISSP, MSc Computer Science (AI), founder of Fusion Computing, which has secured IT for Canadian financial services firms across Toronto, Hamilton, and Metro Vancouver since 2012.

 Key takeaways